-We recommend the use of Mercury or Quicksilver NMMA FC-W certified synthetic blend 25W-40 4-Stroke Outboard Oil for general, all-temperature use.
-If SAE 10W-30 oil is preferred, use Mercury or Quicksilver NMMA FC-W certified 10W-30 4-Stroke Outboard Oil.
-If the recommended Mercury or Quicksilver NMMA FC-W certified outboard oils are not available, a major brand of NMMA FC-W certified 4-stroke outboard oil of similar viscosity may be used.
+Mercury or Quicksilver NMMA FC-W certified synthetic blend 25W-40 multi-viscosity 4-Stroke Outboard Oil is recommended for general, all-temperature use.
+If the recommended Mercury or Quicksilver NMMA FC-W certified oil is not available, a major brand of NMMA FC-W certified 4-Stroke Outboard Oil of similar viscosity may be used.